 Most Americans have some degree of gut compromise — from processed food, antibiotic history, chronic stress, or environmental toxins.
 It’s so common that patients often don’t recognize the symptoms (bloating, irregular digestion, food sensitivities, brain fog) as gut-related until after treatment.

-The Phase 1 gut protocol is typically 8–12 weeks of oral BPC-157.
+The Phase 1 gut protocol is typically 8–12 weeks of oral peptide therapy.
 After that foundation is set, we layer additional peptides — growth hormone secretagogues, body composition peptides, cognitive peptides — onto a system that’s now optimized to receive them.

 Justin Kitchens is a board-certified Family Nurse Practitioner (FNP-C) and functional medicine practitioner at Balanced Aesthetics + Wellness in Atlanta, GA.
 He specializes in peptide therapy, hormone optimization, medical weight loss, and regenerative wellness.
 Justin holds an MS in Family Practice Nursing from Mercer University and an MBA from Kennesaw State University.